hospotho/Image-Viewer/readme.md

 [Web Demo](https://hospotho.github.io/Image-Viewer/) (Does not include some extension-only features)

-You can install release version from [Chrome Web Store](https://chrome.google.com/webstore/detail/image-viewer/ghdcoodfcolpdebbdhbgkbodbjololfl) or development version follow steps below:
+You can install release version from [Chrome Web Store](https://chrome.google.com/webstore/detail/image-viewer/ghdcoodfcolpdebbdhbgkbodbjololfl) or [Firefox Add-ons](https://addons.mozilla.org/firefox/addon/syrup-image-viewer/) development version follow steps below:

 1. Download the source code and place it anywhere you want.
 2. Open your browser and go to `chrome://extensions`.